jongio/memealyzer/README.md

 ## Code Setup

 1. Open Git Bash or WSL - The same terminal you used to install the pre-reqs above.
+   > NOTE: Known issue: The following terraform deployment doesn't work in WSL2.
+We are investigating that issue for now **use Git Bash**.
 1. Clone Repo
    `git clone https://github.com/jongio/azsdkdemo`
 1. Azure CLI Login